 “This is not an established risk factor,” admitted author Dominique Michaud.
 “But I feel more confident that something is going on.
 It’s something we need to understand better.”

-Perhaps more well established is the association between dental hygiene and heart disease.
+Perhaps more well established is the association between dental hygiene and heart disease.“The mouth is probably the dirtiest place in the human body,” said Dr. Steve Kerrigan.

 In 2008, MNT reported on research from joint teams at the University of Bristol in the UK and the Royal College of Surgeons in Dublin, Ireland, who found that people with bleeding gums from poor dental hygiene could be increasing their risk of heart disease.